damsheer/damsheer.GitHub.io/index.md

 * AutoFFT

 AutoFFT is a template-based FFT codes auto-generation framework for ARM and X86 CPUs.
 I'm mainly responsible for optimizing small-scale FFT on ARMv8 architecture.
 Later, I also did some preliminary work on multi-threading and 2D-FFT.
 AutoFFT is the first research project I participated in, and I learned a lot from it.
 AutoFFT was accepted by SC19.

+## Patents
+* A run-time auto-tune method for non-regular-shaped matrix-matrix multiplication

+This patent solves the poor performance caused by the excessively high ratio of the packing operation and the inability to reuse the data when the traditional general matrix-matrix multiplication calculates non-regular-shaped matrices.